jia-xinyu/jia-xinyu.github.io/_projects/2_project.md

     Gspeed 2016 (left) and its suspension system (right).
 </div>

 We modeled and simulated a virtual prototype of the suspension system in Adams/Car software.
-It was expected to have excellent **handling stability** by modifying the kinodynamic characteristics of virtual components such as springs, dampers, or links.
-After continuous optimization, the layout of the new suspension (i.e., hardpoints) was basically determined.
+It was expected to have excellent **handling stability** by optimizing the kinodynamic characteristics of virtual components such as springs, dampers, or links.
+After considering the effects on each assembly, the new suspension layout (i.e., hardpoints) was essentially finalized.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">